 The Compensation Committee is authorized to establish compensation policy for our Company, review annual salaries and bonuses of our executive officers and has the authority to determine the aggregate granting of equity awards, the times at which such equity awards shall be granted, the number of shares issued, the vesting term and any exercise price associated with such equity awards under our equity compensation plans.
 In addition, the Compensation Committee recommends to the full Board the compensation of our Chief Executive Officer.
 In fulfilling its responsibilities, the Compensation Committee has the authority to engage independent compensation consultants or legal advisers when determined by the Committee to be necessary or appropriate.
-The members of the Compensation Committee consist of Mr. Thomas R. Lawrence, Chairman and Mr. Jonathan Griggs.
+The members of the Compensation Committee currently consist of Mr. Thomas R. Lawrence, Chairman, Mr. Jonathan I. Griggs and Ms. Caroline.
+R. Young.
 A copy of the written charter adopted by the Board of Directors for the Compensation Committee and as currently in effect is included on our website, www.cumberlandpharma.com.
-Both members of the Compensation Committee are "independent," as such term is defined in the listing standards for companies listed on the NASDAQ Global Select Market.
-The Compensation Committee met two times during fiscal year 2015.
+All three members of the Compensation Committee are "independent," as such term is defined in the listing standards for companies listed on the NASDAQ Global Select Market.
+The Compensation Committee met one time during fiscal year 2016.